nbenkl01/CS138_Final-Project/README.md

 ## Exploring Deep Reinforcement Learning in Super Mario Bros.
 ### Noam Benkler
 ---
 This repository accompanies the final project paper titled "How to Teach a Plumber?
-Reinforcement Learning in Super Mario Bros." by Noam Benkler.
+Reinforcement Learning in Super Mario Bros.".
 The project focuses on employing various reinforcement learning (RL) techniques, including Double Deep Q-Networks (DDQN) and Actor-Critic methods, within the Super Mario Bros. video game environment.
 The codebase provides implementations of different RL agents, environments, trainers, and evaluators to facilitate comprehensive experiments and evaluations.

 # Table of Contents